Marker Logo

 this page online

 N, 71° 20.235′ W. Marker is in Newport, Rhode Island, in Newport County.
-Marker can be reached from Fort Adams Drive, on the left when traveling north.
+It can be reached from Fort Adams Drive, on the left when traveling north.
 Marker is located inside Fort Adams.
 Touch for map.
 Marker is in this post office area: Newport RI 02840, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Life in Fort Adams (within shouting distance of this marker); A Giant Among Forts (within shouting distance of this marker); Defending Narragansett Bay (within shouting distance of this marker); Fort Adams Foundation (within shouting distance of this marker); Returning Old Glory 2001 (within shouting distance of this marker); Going Great Guns (within shouting distance of this marker); Erich A. O’D. Taylor (within shouting distance of this marker); The Irish Connection to Fort Adams (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Life in Fort Adams (within shouting distance of this marker); A Giant Among Forts (within shouting distance of this marker); Defending Narragansett Bay (within shouting distance of this marker); Fort Adams Foundation (within shouting distance of this marker); Returning Old Glory 2001 (within shouting distance of this marker); Going Great Guns (within shouting distance of this marker); Erich A. O’D. Taylor (within shouting distance of this marker); The Irish Connection to Fort Adams (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Newport.

 More about this marker.
 A picture of Joseph Totten appears at the right of the marker.
 Also present are a photo of workers constructing the fort, newspaper articles requesting bricks and sand needed for construction materials, and a picture of a cross section illustrating materials used in the fort and dimensions.
 This last has a caption of “Building Fort Adams required more manpower than Newport could provide.
-Recruiters hired laborers from Ireland,
+Recruiters hired laborers from

 Building a Fortress Marker image.
 Click for full size.

-Photographed By Bill Coughlin, October 8, 2011
+Photographed by Bill Coughlin, October 8, 2011

 2. Building a Fortress Marker

-where a depressed economy led many people to seek greater opportunity abroad.”
+Ireland, where a depressed economy led many people to seek greater opportunity abroad.”

 Parade Ground in Fort Adams image.
 Click for full size.

-Photographed By Bill Coughlin, October 8, 2011
+Photographed by Bill Coughlin, October 8, 2011

 3. Parade Ground in Fort Adams